How to Build a Mutual Fund Portfolio in India: 3-Fund vs Core-Satellite

 How Many Funds Is Too Many?

-Most investors need 3–5 funds.
-Almost no investor needs more than 7.
+Most investors can do the job with 3–5 funds.
+Once you cross 7 funds, the burden of proving that each fund adds something genuinely different becomes much higher.
 See the detailed analysis in How Many Mutual Funds Should You Hold?

 The short version: beyond 3–4 equity funds, additional funds increase administrative complexity without meaningfully reducing portfolio risk.
 Two flexi-cap funds from different AMCs typically have 60–75% overlap in their top holdings.
 Adding a third large-cap fund to a portfolio that already has a Nifty 50 index and a flexicap adds near-zero diversification.